mario-deluna/php-glfw/docs/user-guide/vector-graphics/images.md

 ### In Global Space?

 The paint is defined in global space.
-This means that the paint will not be affected by the shape it is used to fill.
+This means that the paint will **NOT** be affected by the shape it is used to fill.
 This might be a bit counterintuitive at first.

 A simple example to visualize this is to create a paint that covers the entire screen and then draw a rectangle in the middle of the screen with the paint.